AlphaKretin/bastion-bot/README.md

 The `.search` command is similar to `.matches`, except it searches by card text.
 Unlike `.matches`, the card text must exactly contain the search phrase, though it is not case-sensitive.

+### .viewmatch
+Usage: `.viewmatch [index]`

+The `.viewmatch` command allows you to search for a card in the results of a `.matches` or `.search` query without copying a result's name - simply enter the number that appears before it in the list.

 ### .set
 Usage: `.set [name|setcode]`